JoniRinta-Kahila/portfolioproject/docs/README.md

 <h4>Start creation with TypeScript</h4>

-1. The first step is to delete unnecessary files from the project.
+1. The first step is to open the project in **Visual Studio Code** and delete unnecessary files from the project.
 Delete the following files
       * src/App.css
       * src/index.css
       * logo.svg